yulanguo/Amazon-Product-Recommendations-Project/README.md

 # Final Project for Social Networks

 ## Description
 This project uses social network analysis to recommend website changes that help Amazon improve sales.
-By analyzing product co-purchasing patterns, the goal is to identify actionable insights that can enhance product visibility and user experience.
+By analyzing product co-purchasing patterns, we aim to identify actionable insights that can enhance product visibility and user navigation.

 ## Research Question
 **Can Amazon optimize its sales by leveraging product co-purchasing patterns?**